elixir-circuits/circuits_gpio/README.md

 # Examples

-`gpio` only supports simple uses of the GPIO interface in Linux, but you can still do quite a bit.
+`ElixirCircuits.GPIO` only supports simple uses of the GPIO interface in Linux, but you can still do quite a bit.
 The following examples were tested on a Raspberry Pi that was connected to an [Erlang Embedded Demo Board](http://solderpad.com/omerk/erlhwdemo/).
 There's nothing special about